gorhill/uBlock/README.md

 [Firefox Add-ons web site](https://addons.mozilla.org/firefox/addon/ublock-origin/).
 There is also a development version if you want to test uBlock Origin with the latest changes: see [_uBlock Origin Version History_](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/versions/)

-The Firefox version of uBlock Origin has [an extra feature](https://github.com/gorhill/uBlock/wiki/Inline-script-tag-filtering) currently not yet available on Chromium-based browsers -- which features is of great help to foil attempts by many web sites to circumvent blockers.
+The Firefox version of uBlock Origin has [an extra feature](https://github.com/gorhill/uBlock/wiki/Inline-script-tag-filtering) currently not yet available on Chromium-based browsers -- which feature is of great help to foil attempts by many web sites to circumvent blockers.

 Also of interest: [Deploying uBlock Origin for Firefox with CCK2 and Group Policy](http://decentsecurity.com/ublock-for-firefox-deployment/).